 What is it?
 The Lei Geral de Proteção de Dados (LGPD) regulates how companies process the personal data of residents of Brazil, regardless of where the company is based.
 “Personal data” refers to any data collected from an individual, even if it cannot be used to directly identify them.

 How does it apply to you?
 LGPD applies if you collect any personal information from website visitors or product users from Brazil.

-See an example: these are the steps Hotajr took to comply with the LGPD.
+See an example: these are the steps Hotjar took to comply with the LGPD.

 3. Turn on optional privacy features

 Some tracking tools have optional privacy features and settings that allow you to both comply with privacy laws and give users the autonomy to opt out of additional tracking.